zurb/F5-accessibility-audit/readme.md

   includes supporting the open milestone.
   `(HTMLDialogElement)`

+- Using dialog, we use `display: none` by default, and `display:block` when it is ready to be showed

 - `role=alertdialog` or `role=dialog` *must* be used.
 NO exception.
 For warning and errors, as well as the benefit of using `aria-live-regions` (`live-regions` get read aloud the moment they change), we should consider using by default and then have an accessibility section on the Foundation docs